KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 ```
 This is useful when you need to iterate a function that does not converge.

-Continuing with the Golden Ratio theme, let's define a function
+Continuing with the Golden Ratio theme, define a function
 ```python
 >>> f = q('{(last x;sum x)}')
 ```
-that given a pair of numbers returns another pair made out of the last and the sum of the numbers in the original pair.
+that, given a pair of numbers, returns another pair made out of the last and the sum of the numbers in the original pair.
 Iterating this function yields the Fibonacci sequence
 ```python
 >>> x = f.scan(10,[0, 1])
 >>> q.first.each(x)